Mazuro45/hourcraft/README.md

 tigger reload
 ```
 ## -- Level Editor [Experimental] --
-when you are trying to make your own Levels your can enter the Level Editor by completing the Tutorial Section of the Game.
+If you are trying to make your own Levels, you can enter the Level Editor after you completing the Tutorial